AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

     return vol

   @property
-  def area_pulse_pipe(self):
+  def area_drain_pipe(self):
-    area=pc.area_circle(self.diameter_pulse_pipe)
+    area=pc.area_circle(self.diameter_drain_pipe)
     return area

   @property
   def HG_per_dump(self):
-    """This function calculates the head gain per dump, assuming that the water level in the canister is in line with the bottom of the "pulse pipe" that connects the holding tank to the 1 inch influent pipe """
+    """This function calculates the head gain per dump, assuming that the water level in the canister is in line with the bottom of the "drain pipe" that connects the holding tank to the 1 inch influent pipe """
-    HG=self.vol_dump/self.area_pulse_pipe
+    HG=self.vol_dump/self.area_drain_pipe
     return HG

   @property
-  def length_pulse_pipe(self):
+  def length_drain_pipe(self):
-    """This function calculates the length of the pulse pipe necessary so that the volume of 1 dump from the tipping bucket fills the pulse pipe""" h=(self.HG_per_dump).to(u.inch)
+    """This function calculates the length of the drain pipe necessary so that the volume of 1 dump from the tipping bucket fills the drain pipe""" h=(self.HG_per_dump).to(u.inch)
     return h

   @property
   def water_level_height(self):
     """This function determines the height of the water level in the reactor.
-The water level is supposed to be in line with the bottom of the pulse pipe"""
+The water level is supposed to be in line with the bottom of the drain pipe"""
     #NOTE: how much "safety" do we want here? also, are
     return self.UASB_height